0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 This page teaches you to register your baker node for the additional service of price oracle, and how to deregister from the service in case you want to use the tokens for something else.

-Price oracles monitor and report prices of the [BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md).
+Price oracles monitor and report prices of the [BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md) (You can learn more about the price oracles [here](../pbc-fundamentals/dictionary.md#price-oracle)).
 Any node with sufficient tokens associated to the large oracle contract can register as a price oracle.

 !!!
 Warning " You must complete these requirements before you can continue"